Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Introduction

-The different uniformity ranges for $q,T$ in our result compared with the ones in Y{\i}ld{\i}r{\i}m's are due to the fact we wish to work with $q$ larger than $\sqrt{x}$, so outside the range in which the Bombieri-Vinogradov theorem works.
-As a consequence, having $q$ so large forces us to have $T$ larger than $x$ (instead of $x/q\log x$ as in Y{\i}ld{\i}r{\i}m's result) and to obtain an upper bound for $F_q(x,T)$ instead than an asymptotic formula.
+The different uniformity ranges for $q,T$ in our result compared with the ones in \Yildirim's are due to the fact we wish to work with $q$ larger than $\sqrt{x}$, so outside the range in which the Bombieri--Vinogradov theorem can be applied.
+As a consequence, having $q$ so large forces us to have $T$ larger than $x$ (rather than $\frac{x}{q}\log x$, as in \Yildirim's result).
+As a penalty we only obtain an upper bound for $F_q(x,T)$, rather than an asymptotic formula.
+However, this suffices for our purposes.